 Are you tired of your business growth being determined by the economy?

 Small business owners often approach us for help with marketing when things slow down.
 Without a doubt, we love to help, and so we get to work.
 What if those owners took a slow economy as an opportunity for growth instead of a sign to retreat.
 It’s time to take your business on the offensive rather than the defensive.
 So here are some ideas to help you grow your small business in a slow economy.

 Contact Existing Customers

 Let your customers know of all the products and services that you provide.
-Send them a letter, email or call and let them know about a products or services you provide that they may be unaware of.
-A few times a year we send out an email to let our customers know about our more unknown services.
+Send them a letter, email or call and let them know about products or services you provide that they may be unaware of.
+A few times a year, we send out an email to let our customers know about our more unknown services.
 It always tends to generate new income.

 The Cold Call